|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Hand-holding.
 This term refers to the practice of a community guiding a developer through every step of the process necessary to get a project under way and built.
 It’s an extension of the incentive above, but may go as far, in a large city, as assigning an official to work directly with the developer throughout the life of the process, in order to make it as smooth as possible for both developer and community.

 - Waivers of some regulations.
 A community may grant a waiver – permission to do something other than what the regulation demands – for any number of things.
-One of the most common waivers is for density: the developer would be allowed to go over the number of units per acre specified in the zoning regulations.
+One common waiver is for density: the developer would be allowed to go over the number of units per acre specified in the zoning regulations.
 Other waivers could be for building height, setback (how far the building has to be from the sidewalk or the edge of the lot), number of parking spaces, etc.

 - Enterprise zones.
-Enterprise zones are areas designated by the federal government as in need of economic and other development.
+Enterprise zones are areas designated by the federal government in need of economic and other development.
 Developing affordable housing in those areas gives the developer a number of specified incentives, often including one or more of those above.

 Require returns for incentives